-The MI4A vaccine purchase database was designed to make vaccine price comparisons possible.
+The V3P database was designed to make vaccine price comparisons possible.
 It collects enough information to disaggregate key price drivers into individual components.
 When all these factors are transparent, a more accurate, "apples-to-apples" comparison can be made between prices paid by multiple purchasers for similar vaccine products.

-This document describes the individual price components captured by the vaccine purchase database and explains how each can affect the overall price per dose.
+This document describes the individual price components captured by the V3P database and explains how each can affect the overall price per dose.